tholonia/tholonia.github.io/_the_book/002-CHAOS.md

 ## Order and the Chaos of 0 and ∞

 The claim that 0 and ∞ are both forms of chaos receives unexpected support from mathematics itself.
-Newton's work with infinitesimals and limiting processes, which involve ratios approaching forms like 0/0, contributed significantly to his development of calculus.
-We learn in school that equations involving 0 or ∞ require careful treatment.
-Calculus recognizes several distinct *indeterminate* forms, including 0/0, ∞/∞, 0×∞, ∞-∞, 0^0^, 1^∞^, and ∞^∞^.
-Many of these can be transformed by algebraic manipulation into forms amenable to techniques such as L'Hôpital's rule, which resolves indeterminate fractions by replacing their numerator and denominator with their respective derivatives until a definite limit emerges.
-The expression 0/0 is particularly significant, because it represents pure indeterminacy, capable of yielding different values depending on how the zeros are approached.

-A simple example makes this concrete.
-Consider the expression x/x as x approaches zero.
-At every value of x other than zero, x/x = 1, so as x shrinks toward zero the ratio holds steadily at 1, and the limit is 1.
-Now consider 2x/x as x approaches zero.
-At every point before zero, 2x/x = 2, so the limit is 2.
-Finally, consider x²/x as x approaches zero.
-Because squaring a small number makes it smaller still, the numerator shrinks *faster* than the denominator, and the ratio approaches 0.
-All three expressions arrive at the form 0/0 at the point of zero, yet they resolve to three entirely different values: 1, 2, and 0.
-The indeterminacy of 0/0 is not a failure of mathematics; it is an honest acknowledgment that the answer depends entirely on the *path* taken to get there.
-Different roads to the same destination can arrive at completely different places.
+Calculus recognizes several *indeterminate* forms, including 0/0, ∞/∞, 0×∞, ∞-∞, 0^0^, 1^∞^, and ∞^∞^, expressions whose value cannot be determined from their form alone but depends entirely on the path taken to arrive at them.
+Consider x/x as x approaches zero: at every point before zero the ratio equals 1, so the limit is 1.
+Now consider 2x/x approaching zero: the limit is 2.
+Both arrive at the form 0/0, yet resolve to different values.
+The indeterminacy is not a failure of mathematics; it is an honest acknowledgment that different roads to the same destination can arrive at completely different places.

-Current research continues to grapple with this fundamental question.
-Ilija Barukčić, Chief Editor of the publication *Causation*, authored a paper titled "Zero Divided by Zero Equals One."[^367] The paper opens with careful language:

-> Objective: Accumulating evidence **indicates** that zero divided by zero equals 1

-It concludes with equal caution:

-> Conclusion: The findings of this study **suggest** that zero divided by zero equals one.

-Another paper co-authored by Barukčić, published in the *Journal of Applied Mathematics and Physics*, states the matter more plainly.[^368]
+Current research has not resolved this.
+A paper co-authored by Barukčić, published in the *Journal of Applied Mathematics and Physics*, states the situation plainly:[^368]

 > A solution of the philosophically, logically, mathematically, and physically far-reaching problem of the division of zero by zero (0/0) is still not in sight.

+A separate paper by the same author later proposed the provocative answer that 0/0 = 1,[^367] a claim that remains unresolved by consensus but illustrates how seriously the problem continues to be taken.

 [^367]: Barukčić, Ilija. "**Zero Divided by Zero Equals One.**" Journal of Applied Mathematics and Physics 06, no. 04 (2018): 836–53. https://doi.org/10.4236/jamp.2018.64072.
 [^368]: Barukčić, J. and Barukčić, I. (2016) "**Anti Aristotle—The Division of Zero by Zero**".
 Journal of Applied Mathematics and Physics, 4, 749-761. doi: 10.4236/jamp.2016.44085.
 [^381]: Kirschhock, Maximilian E.; Ditz, Helen M.; Nieder, Andreas, "**Behavioral and Neuronal Representation of Numerosity Zero in the Crow**" Journal of Neuroscience 2 June 2021, 41 (22) 4889-4896; DOI: https://doi.org/10.1523/JNEUROSCI.0090-21.2021, https://www.jneurosci.org/content/41/22/4889

-The indeterminacy of expressions like 0/0 runs deeper than it first appears, as such an expression carries no fixed value of its own.
-Depending on the specific functions that produce it, it can resolve to 1, or 2, or 0, or any other number, as the previous examples show.
-The same principle applies to the other standard indeterminate forms: ∞/∞, 0×∞, ∞−∞, 0^0^, 1^∞^, and ∞^0^.
-In each case, the form alone tells you nothing; the path of approach determines everything.

-Indeterminacy functions as the mathematical equivalent of chaos.
-This supports the claim that 0 and ∞ serve as a qualitative representation of chaos.
-They stand apart as the only mathematical symbols representing concepts without determinate value.
-Zero explicitly denotes the absence of value.
-Infinity denotes the opposite of zero, yet manifests in many different forms.
+Indeterminacy is the mathematical equivalent of chaos.
+Zero and infinity stand apart as the only mathematical symbols representing concepts without determinate value, and in each of the standard indeterminate forms, the path of approach determines everything.
+This supports the claim that 0 and ∞ serve as a qualitative representation of chaos itself.

 The mathematical argument for 0 and ∞ representing states of chaos is further supported by empirical definitions of chaos itself.
 We can characterize nothingness as chaotic because it possesses no order or periodicity.
 Yet chaos carries another definition that means precisely the opposite, echoing the ∞ = 0 equivalence.